 The region of Apulia (or Puglia) is the heel of the boot of Italy.
 For twenty years I continue to be amazed at the wonderful difference and specific characters of Italy’s regions.
-I alway try to find the one sentence, or even one word, that captures my sentiments about an area of Italy.
+I always try to find the one sentence or even one word, that captures my sentiments about an area of Italy.
 For Puglia it is “magical.”
 Maybe it’s “relaxed elegance.”
 Maybe it’s “diverse.”
 Maybe it’s “inviting.”

 This region is long and narrow, so you have a constant sense of being on the water.
 The water is clear and warm and inviting.
 Like so many beach-front areas, the beach is a part of every day.
 People walk their pets along the water; they picnic at the water; they may eat lunch on a workday at the water.
 Of course, there are two special times of day, sunrise and sunset; each of which set off a blast of colors that capture you.
 And it’s all accessible to you within a few hours from our well-chosen locations.

 If you want a romantic getaway, during the day you might want to go to one of the beaches lining the entire region or at night have a romantic roof-top dinner and walk the streets of Monopoli or Trani, or enjoy the nightlife in the White City of Ostuni.
 For families, in addition to the beach, you can visit the old town of Bari with its winding walkways or go to Castel Del Monte and see what has been called the crossroads of the Roman, Byzantine and Arab worlds in the 13th Century.
-There are the very individual trulli in Alberobello, just one of the Unesco World Heritage sites in the region.
+There is the very individual trulli in Alberobello, just one of the Unesco World Heritage sites in the region.
 These structures are white-washed limestone with conical roofs, and vital to the history and development of this area.
-And there is Lecce in the south, called the Florence of the South due to it’s baroque architecture and wonderful mixture of influences in food and culture from Spain, Greece, Rome and the Byzantine world.
+And there is Lecce in the south, called the Florence of the South due to its baroque architecture and wonderful mixture of influences in food and culture from Spain, Greece, Rome, and the Byzantine world.
 In the 17th and 18th Centuries, Lecce was renovated and now stands a wonderful walking city with piazzas lined with shops and cafes and restaurants.
 You have 40 churches to explore great architecture and art.
 And all of these locations include very friendly people who would love to help you know the area of which they are so proud.